 Normally the walls lining the vagina are kept lubricated by fluid that is produced by glands in the cervix.
 This lubrication provides protection to the female reproductive organs and makes intercource more comfortable.
 In fact, during times of arousal, more vaginal secretions are produced, which prevent ulceration and fissures that can be very painful.
 In cases of vaginal dryness, even gentle friction during intercourse can be very painful.
 Vaginal secretions keep the vagina supple and moist.
-They are slightly acidic (pH3.5-4.5), which also reduces the risk of infection.

 Many women experience periods of vaginal dryness, which can be accompanied by itching and soreness.
 As well as discomfort during intercourse, vaginal dryness can cause pain during urination.
 It can cause discomfort when sitting, standing or exercising, having a profound impact on a female’s quality of life.
 Yet, despite this, it is a problem women are unwilling to discuss, so it often goes undiagnosed and untreated.

 The menopause is a major contributor to vaginal dryness, with over half of women aged 50 and older, experiencing some degree of dryness.
 However, up to 17% of younger women who are premenopausal, will experience vaginal dryness as well.
 Some of the most common reasons for vaginal dryness are explored below.